 - (a) Select three chapters in Edie and Lamport that are significant to you.
-Outline the major theme in each chapter, and supporting ideas (with direct referenced quotations). - (b) Explain why these ideas are important to the teaching ministry and mission of the Church. - (c) What insights/questions and applications do these major themes/ideas spark for you as pastor and/or ministry leader with responsibility for learning and discipleship at your church?
+Outline the major theme in each chapter, and supporting ideas with referenced quotations (direct or indirect). - (b) Explain why these ideas are important to the teaching ministry and mission of the Church. - (c) What insights/questions and applications do these major themes/ideas spark for you as pastor and/or ministry leader with responsibility for learning and discipleship at your church?